Memory and Aging - Strategies and Foods That Improve and Increase Memory

 Get Enough Sleep At Night

 Sleep helps to rest the brain, keep it fresh and consolidates the memory.
-It leads to reduction in stress due to tiredness, both physical and mental, bring more mental clarity.
-Thus after a good night's sleep one feels refreshed. mentally and physically.
+It leads to a reduction in stress due to tiredness, both physical and mental, bring more mental clarity.
+Thus after a good night's sleep, one feels refreshed. mentally and physically.

-Sleep also helps in the growth of new neurons in the hippocampus and helps maintain its function and leads tp proper functioning of the memory process.
+Sleep also helps in the growth of new neurons in the hippocampus and helps maintain its function and leads to the proper functioning of the memory process.

 Socializing wards off stress and depression and keeps the brain sharp and alert.